adilsonulprabhakar/T20-Cricket-World-Cup-2022-Analysis-Project/README.md

    - `out/not_out`: text
    - `match_id`: text

-Thank you for sharing the structure of the tables.
 With these tables, we can dive into multiple layers of cricket analytics, from individual player performance to team-level analysis.
 Here’s a set of popular cricket analytics questions that we could answer using these tables:

 ### 1. Player Performance Analysis
    - **What is the highest score achieved by each batsman in the tournament?**